 However, heavy red/maroon sarees or monotone red or maroon lehenga cholis are mainly for the bride.

 The age-old social norm is to enter a wedding venue wrapped in heavy ornaments.
 Indians love flaunting precious metals and diamonds on such days so going to an Indian marriage is like stepping into a treasure island.
 While planning your wardrobe, choose your jewelry depending on how closely you relate to the couple tying the knot.
-Closer the connection, the heavier the jewelry!
+Closer the connection, the heavier the trinkets!

-However, with a shift towards subtle dressing and wardrobe experiments beyond the wedding legacy, these days, you can play low with the accessories, especially as a wedding guest.
+However, with a steepening shift towards subtle dressing and elegant wardrobe experiments beyond the wedding legacy, these days, you can play low with the accessories, especially as a wedding guest.
 So if you do not possess a heavy gold necklace or a sparkling diamond set, there’s nothing to worry!

 Choosing trendy footwear is essential if you’re fashion-conscious.
-It’s good to stock up on embroidered juttis, colorful chappals, and stone-studded heels for such occasions.
+It’s good to stock up on embroidered juttis, colorful chappals, and embellished heels for such occasions.
 You may want to avoid your favorite high heels- the rituals of an Indian wedding can run into hours!

 Dress Code As Per The Functions: